lucafrance/lucafrance.github.io/_posts/2023-01-20-r-place-excel.md

 >
 > Together you can create something more.

-The full dataset [was released afterwards](https://www.reddit.com/r/redditdata/comments/6640ru/place_datasets_april_fools_2017/) with information about every single edit, *all* 16 567 567 of them.
+A dataset [was released afterwards](https://www.reddit.com/r/redditdata/comments/6640ru/place_datasets_april_fools_2017/) with information about every single edit, *all* 16 567 567 of them.
 (Un?)surprisingly, it is possible to visualize the result in Excel.

 ```